Dejwwik/Job_interview_quest/README.md

    python main.py
 ```

-3. Or run in using Docker
+3. Or run it by using Docker
 ```bash
    docker build -t job_task .
    docker run -it job_task